-It’s also worth considering, is the throttle set correctly, it should be set to fast/run when cutting.
-Is the engine running as it should.
-If the engine power is reduced the mower may still cut well, but will be less efficient at collecting.
+It’s also worth considering, if the throttle is set correctly, it should be set to fast/run when cutting.
+Is the engine running as it should?
+If the engine power is reduced the mower may still cut well but will be less efficient at collecting.

 A small engine tractor or walk behind mower should have a tune-up at the beginning of every season, regardless of how well it might be running.

-I wrote these guides to help you tune-up your own mower, it includes oil grade chart and quantity for your engine, check out:
+I wrote these guides to help you tune up your own mower, it includes an oil grade chart and quantity for your engine, check out:

 Stale gas is the number one most common cause of poor engine performance.
 It’s caused usually by letting gas sit in the mower over the winter.
 The bad gas can damage the carburetor causing 100$$ in repairs and it’s not covered by your warranty.